Positivity in the Renormalization of Effective Field Theory

-\sectionskip \pdfbookmark[1]{Proof of the EFT a-theorem}{proof} \Section{Proof of the EFT $a$-theorem.} We extract the RG in dimensional regularization from the on-shell formalism~\cite{Caron-Huot:2016cwu} to leverage the connection with fundamental principles.
+\sectionskip \pdfbookmark[1]{Proof of Equation (2)}{proof} \Section{Proof of \sug{RG Positivity}.} We extract the RG in dimensional regularization from the on-shell formalism~\cite{Caron-Huot:2016cwu} to leverage the connection with fundamental principles.
 To avoid complications from IR divergences and tadpole diagrams, we restrict to EFTs with massless particles without cubic interactions.
-This still allows a large range of interactions, such as pions in $\chi$PT.
+This still allows a large range of interactions, such as \sug{pions in $\chi$PT in the chiral limit}.
 For the SMEFT, the only higher-dimensional operators we neglect are the $F^3$ operators at dimension six.
 We use $\phi,\psi$, and $F$ for scalars, fermions, and gauge field strength tensors, and we specify operators only by their field content, while omitting details of Lorentz and other indices.

 Let us quickly review the on-shell methods.
 We focus on the RG of a four-point operator renormalized by two four-point operators.
 The extraction of RG follows from the fact that the full amplitudes are independent of the renormalization scale $\mu$,